Josh Williams (defensive tackle)

-Josh Cornell Williams (born August 9, 1976) is a former American football player.
+Josh Sinclair Williams (born August 9, 1976) is an American former professional football defensive tackle who played in the National Football League (NFL) for the Indianapolis Colts from 2000 to 2005.

+Career

 Williams grew up in the Houston, Texas area and attended Cypress Creek High School.
 He played college football for the University of Michigan from 1996 to 1999.

-He was drafted by the Indianapolis Colts in the fourth round (122nd overall pick) of the 2000 NFL Draft.
+He was selected by the Indianapolis Colts in the fourth round (122nd overall pick) of the 2000 NFL draft.
 He played six seasons as a defensive tackle for the Colts from 2000 to 2005, appearing in 73 NFL games.